finagle/finch/docs/src/main/tut/user-guide.md

 ```

 No matter what the types of left-hand/right-hand endpoints are (`HList`-based endpoint or value
-endpoint), when applied to the `::` compositor, the correctly constructed `HList` will be yielded.
+endpoint), when applied to the `::` combinator, the correctly constructed `HList` will be yielded.

 #### Coproduct Endpoints